Reverse logistics: our management of product returns

 What is reverse logistics?

-Reverse logistics, or reverse logistics, is a management process that focuses on returning products from the consumer to the manufacturer or distributor.
-Unlike traditional logistics, which focuses on getting products from manufacturer to consumer, reverse logistics deals with the management of returned products for various reasons such as customer returns, defective products, recycling or reuse of materials.
+Reverse logistics is a management process that focuses on the return of products from the consumer to the manufacturer or distributor.
+Unlike traditional logistics, which focuses on the delivery of products from the manufacturer to the consumer, reverse logistics deals with the management of returned products for various reasons, such as customer returns, defective products, recycling, or material reuse.

 Why is reverse logistics important?